 Resources for science communication self-education

-Here are our top three resources for scicomm self-education:
+Here are our top four resources for scicomm self-education:

 - Escape from the Ivory Tower by Nancy Baron is a great all-purpose “Guide to Making Your Science Matter”

-- The book’s basic tool is explained online in The Message Box Workbook
+- You can practice using the book’s basic tool online at The Message Box Workbook.

-- Science Communication scholars Besley & Dudo have compiled resources for Potential Science Communication Objectives.
+- Science Communication scholars Besley & Dudo can help you think through your Science Communication Objectives.
 You can’t hit the target if you don’t know what you’re aiming at.

 Online Trainings (and more!)